 "Kevin!"
 It's that same man's voice.

 I can't move, hardly.
 The man's voice sounds angry, and when the door knob starts jiggling, I run into Momma's room.
-Mister Kyle used to have three guns that he kept in Momma's closet.
+Mister Kyle used to have three guns he kept in Momma's closet.
 I wish he was here.
-I know Momma has a pistol, but I also know that she's got it in her purse.
+I know Momma has a pistol, but I also know she's got it in her purse.
 I root through her drawers, but I ain't finding nothing except pennies and safety pins.
 I know I ain't gonna find no gun.
 The doorknob stops jiggling, and I know I need to call Miss Kris.

 I walk real soft into the kitchen and up to the phone.
 Momma has some numbers written down on little yellow papers stuck up on the wall next to the phone.
 There ain't many, and I see Miss Kris' and pick up the phone.
 There's another cough under the carport, and I hear something like a zippo snapping shut.
 I dial Miss Kris.
 The phone rings three times before someone picks up.
 It's a little boy.